PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Responsible and Explainable AI/ResponsibleAI1.md

 __2.1b__ Fill the gaps in the 'text' Post-Its by connecting it to the correct 'concept' Post-It.
 Write your answer down.

-__2.1c__ Provide answers to the following answers.
-Provide clear, and concise answers.
+__2.1c__ Provide clear, and concise answers to the following questions:

 <img src="./images/equityvsequality.jpg" alt="Equality vs. Equity" width="600"/>

 *Figure 4.
-Equality vs equity.*
+Equality vs. equity.*

 1. Looking at the images in Figure 4, why does the difference between equity and equality matter?
 2. How does the baseball game metaphor relate to the guiding quote about shoes?
 3. What are some other real-world examples of equity and equality?
-3. How are equality and equity related to fairness?
+4. How are equality and equity related to fairness?
 In school, sports, society, etc.?
-4. Are there other ways to achieve fairness besides equity and equality?
+5. Are there other ways to achieve fairness besides equity and equality?
 (For example, the removal of the wooden fence eliminates the structural barrier to access.)

 ### 2.2 Group exercises